center-for-threat-informed-defense/attack-workbench-frontend/docs/docker-compose.md

 When deployed using Docker Compose, an ATT&CK Workbench installation will include four containers:
 * frontend
 * rest-api
-* collection-manager
 * mongodb

 These containers will communicate as illustrated in the diagram below.
 The `nginx` instance (part of the `frontend` container) is responsible for serving the statically built code for the ATT&CK Workbench web application.
-It also acts as a reverse proxy for the `rest-api` and `collection-manager` services.
+It also acts as a reverse proxy for the `rest-api` service.

 ![Workbench Configuration](images/workbench-configuration-docker-compose.png)